 Mediation is another popular form of ADR, and it's a fantastic option for many couples.
 However, in mediation, the mediator cannot give legal advice.
 To obtain counsel during mediation, you must hire your own mediation attorney.

 Because both parties have a dedicated attorney during a collaborative divorce—and those attorneys are the individuals facilitating the compromise—collaborative divorce can be more legally secure or protective than mediation.
 That makes it a great tool for individuals who want to remain amicable with their soon-to-be-ex while simultaneously securing their own best interests.

-At the Law & Mediation Firm of Klueck & Hoppes, APC, we're proud to offer collaborative divorce services to our clients.
+At Family Law San Diego, we're proud to offer collaborative divorce services to our clients.